Skip to main content

 Written by Ilya Krukowski

-Updated over a week ago
+Updated over 3 months ago

 If you are not familiar with Lokalise projects, it's really recommended to check out the Project article.
 Specifically, we'd advise skimming through the Learn how platforms, keys, and files are organized section to understand how exactly your data is hosted and represented on Lokalise.

 In this article we'll talk about creating and modifying translation keys, and cover all the actions that can be applied to the keys.
-Please note that some of these actions can be performed only by project admins.

 Key actions